 jmri package, but should not reference directly to

 jmri, not the specific details of classes in

-For many JMRI objects, once they have been created they can be accessed either by type, i.e. "The default configuration manager", or by name, i.e. "The East Yard Entrance turnout".
+For many JMRI objects, once they have been created they can be accessed either by type, i.e. "The default configuration manager" via the InstanceManager, or by name, i.e. "The East Yard Entrance turnout" via a type-specific Manager.
 More information on how things (e.g. objects representing items on the layout) are named is available on a separate page.

-The "InstanceManager" as a key central point for this navigation.
+The "InstanceManager" is a key central point for this navigation.

-Extensive use of Factory pattern via objects we call "Manager" objects.
+JMRI makes extensive use of the Factory pattern via objects we call "Manager" objects.

 To get a specific Turnout instance that represents something on the layout, you make a request of a TurnoutManager.
 This is also an interface, with a similar implementation pattern.
 In turn, you got that TurnoutManager from the InstanceManager.

 TurnoutManager manager = InstanceManager.getDefault(TurnoutManager.class); Turnout turnout = manager.getTurnout("IT12");

 In other cases, you might have multiple system-specific managers: LnTurnoutManager for a LocoNet connection, NceTurnoutManager for an NCE connection, and an InternalTurnoutManager for the internal turnouts.
 These are handled by making them clients to a single ProxyManager, subclass i.e. ProxyTurnoutManager which uses name lookup to work with the individual managers.